cetz-package/cetz/draw.typ

 //   ),)
 // }

+/// Draw a grid
+///
+/// Style root: `grid`.
+///
+/// - from (coordinate): Start point
+/// - end (coordinate): End point
+/// - step (float,dictionary): Distance between grid lines.
+If passed a
+///                            dictionary, x and y step can be set via the
+///                            keys `x` and `y`.
+/// - name (string): Element name
+/// - ..style (style): Style
 #let grid(from, to, step: 1, name: none, help-lines: false, ..style) = {
   let t = (from, to).map(coordinate.resolve-system)
   ((